 That last example above is a particularly good example of what to look out for: dubious timing.
 It can be hard to prove that your employers have carried out a sham redundancy.

 However, if the timing of your employer’s actions coincides with another action you’ve taken which irritates or creates difficulties for them, or coincides with discriminatory actions by them, that might provide the evidence you need to turn your suspicion of a sham redundancy into evidence to support a claim.

 Have a look at our redundancy guides, letter builder and legal letter templates, together with the other articles highlighted throughout this article.
 Also, those which are most relevant to your particular circumstances in our Helpful Guides below.

 If you’re facing redundancy that you think is a sham and would like further legal advice, then please get in touch with us at Monaco Solicitors.

-Our accomplished team of experienced senior employment lawyers has years of experience of successfully representing employees who are encountering sham and unfair redundancies.
+Our accomplished team of experienced employment lawyers has years of experience in successfully representing employees who are encountering sham and unfair redundancies.
 We only work in the employment law sector and we only represent employees, so your successful case is our sole concern.